You react to a person, they react to your reaction, others react to both of your reactions.

 2 – Of how different people can view something and see it completely differently depending on their own frame of reference.

 3 – Of how people automatically assume the worst (in essence, fear has seeped into our lives and colored our view of many things).

-4 – Of how we’re quick to judge a person and their character based on our own interpretation without even remotely examining said person’s motives or view (which are the primary determining factors of whether or not they believe something is right or wrong).
+4 – Of how we’re quick to judge a person and their character based on our own interpretation without even remotely examining said person’s actual motives, intentions, or point of view (which are the primary determining factors of whether or not they believe something is right or wrong).

 5 – Of how morality is fluid and utterly dependent on the individual.

 6 – Of how society and culture influence our view of our natural state.